Table of Contents

 3. Kentucky Landlord and Tenant Laws

-Kentucky imposes specific and distinct requirements for landlords and tenants when executing a Lease/Rental Agreement.
-For example, Kentucky statute provides for the following:
+Kentucky imposes specific and distinct requirements for landlords and tenants when executing a lease or rental agreement.
+For example, Kentucky statutes provide for the following:

 - There is no statute governing how much Kentucky landlords may request from tenants as a security deposit (No statute)